AdrKacz/super-duper-guacamole/README.md

 ### Notes

-* Cannot run on Android
+* Cannot run on Android (run `npx react-native run-android` when possible to update for Notifee)

 > TODO: Detailed steps and errors